A - Z Guidance

 We have a responsibility to ensure that BBC Children in Need funds are being used in the right way.
 Our Minimum Standards for grantmaking help us check that organisations are robust, ready to deliver work, and able to keep children and young people safe.

-All organisations applying to BBC Children in Need must meet our Minimum Standards in order to be considered for funding.
-Please read the full list carefully before you consider making an application, and contact us if there is anything you are unsure of.
+All organisations applying to BBC Children in Need must meet our Minimum Standards to be considered for funding.
+We expect all organisations to take full responsibility for these during delivery.
+Please read the full list carefully before you consider making an application and contact us if there is anything you are unsure of.

 Our Minimum Standards cover three main areas: governance, finance, and safeguarding.
 We will ask each organisation to provide various key documents to help show that you meet them all.